kitbagjs/query/docs/api/index.md

 # API Reference

-Welcome to the @kitbag/query API reference.
+Welcome to the Kitbag query API reference.
 This section provides detailed documentation for all functions, types, and interfaces available in the library.

 ## Core Functions